konradkrawczyk/nar/README.md

 A. EXPLANATION.

-These files serve to perform hydrophobic annotation of surfaces.
+These files serve to perform hydrophobic annotation of surfaces and compare them to the scores obtained from a comprehensive model of human antibody repertoire and therapeutic antibodies.

 The two scores included are: